 After 11 years of matrimony, though, the couple agreed that there was no longer any romance between them.
 Einstein and his wife agreed to approach the subject logically.
 They didn’t want to divorce recklessly, so for the sake of their children’s continuity, they decided to stay together.

-According to Walter Isaacson in his book Einstein: His Life and Universe, the scientist had some conditions, which he outlined in the following list:
+According to Walter Isaacson in his book Einstein: His Life and Universe, Albert Einstein’s wife had some behavioral conditions to follow, which he outlined in the following list:

 - “You will make sure: